scottgriv/PRG-Personal-Repository-Guidelines/README.md

 Another reason I created this document was to solve the **"GitHub Portfolio Problem"** (as I like to call it):

+Below is a summary of the problem:
 > GitHub is being used to showcase my portfolio, but I don't want to showcase every single repository I have created.
 I want to showcase my best work, but I also want to showcase my other work that I am proud of.
 How do I do that?

-- I noticed this problem by reading Quora Articles ([here](https://www.quora.com/Is-it-appropriate-to-post-all-your-small-projects-on-your-Github) and [here](https://www.quora.com/Is-it-bad-to-have-super-easy-projects-on-my-GitHub)) and Reddit Discussions ([here](https://www.reddit.com/r/learnprogramming/comments/vzkkda/what_do_employers_and_recruiters_want_to_see_on/)) around this topic.
+- **Noticing the Problem #1:** I noticed this problem by reading Quora Articles ([here](https://www.quora.com/Is-it-appropriate-to-post-all-your-small-projects-on-your-Github) and [here](https://www.quora.com/Is-it-bad-to-have-super-easy-projects-on-my-GitHub)) and Reddit Discussions ([here](https://www.reddit.com/r/learnprogramming/comments/vzkkda/what_do_employers_and_recruiters_want_to_see_on/)) around this topic.
-- I also noticed that people make multiple accounts on GitHub, in some cases to showcase their best work on one account and their other, less important, work on another account.
+- **Noticing the Problem #2:** I also noticed that people make multiple accounts on GitHub, in some cases to showcase their best work on one account and their other, less important, work on another account.
 I didn't want to do that, and I hope this solution can cut down on the number of extra accounts people have to create to solve this problem.
+- **Noticing the Problem #3:** Some users solved this problem by creating organizations on GitHub to showcase their work.
+I didn't want to do that either, and I hope this solution can cut down on the number of extra organizations people have to create to solve this problem.

+As one GitHub user points out in this great article on the prolem, [How I Organize my GitHub Repositories](https://andreicioara.com/how-i-organize-my-github-repositories-ce877db2e8b6):

+>"The issue is that all of these repositories are on the same level.
+There is no order, no differentiation between them.
+They just sort of exist on the user profile." -Andrei Cioara

+**PRG** was designed to solve this problem by categorizing your repositories into four tiers and then showcasing them in a project tier table for your **GitHub Portfolio**.

+> [!IMPORTANT]
+> View the [Resources](#general-resources) section for more information around **GitHub Portfolios**.

 ### Telling a Story with your README